 - Butter and oil I use both because butter adds a great buttery flavor that can’t be beat, but it solidifies at room temperature.
 That’s where the oil comes in!
 By replacing half of the usual butter content with a vegetable oil, your muffins will stay soft and moist for much longer.

 - Eggs Eggs just bring it all home.
-They add flavor and structure, contribute to the rise, and keep the fat all evenly distribute throughout the muffin.
+They add flavor and structure, contribute to the rise, and keep the fat all evenly distributed throughout the muffin.
 Truly the unsung hero of the muffin.
 No one ever says “Mmm, such an eggy muffin!” but they sure would miss the eggs.

 10 Amazing Muffin Variations